NaturalIntelligence/imglab/README.md

 <a href="https://www.patreon.com/bePatron?u=9531404" data-patreon-widget-type="become-patron-button"><img src="https://c5.patreon.com/external/logo/become_a_patron_button.png" alt="Become a Patron!" width="200" /></a>
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KQJAX48SPUKNC"> <img src="https://www.paypalobjects.com/webstatic/en_US/btn/btn_donate_92x26.png" alt="Stubmatic donate button"/></a>
 <a href="https://liberapay.com/amitgupta/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>

+> This project is looking for **contributors**.
+If you have a feature you'd like to see implemented or a bug you'd liked fixed, the best and fastest way to make that happen is to implement it and submit a PR.
+Basic knowledge of HTML, CSS and JS is sufficient to start with.
+Feel free to ask for any guidance.

 ## How to use
 You can either import a file from a URL or from your computer.
 You can plot the landmark points by yourself or you can request to face++ API to collect the points which gets automatically plotted on the image (You will need to register on face++ to use the API.).
 If you feel that the result should be improved, you can drag a point to correct location.